DUAL LANGUAGE: ANSWERS TO FREQUENTLY ASKED QUESTIONS

 How will the Dual Language program be administered in middle school?

-Has their been collaboration with Stevenson High School about this program?
+Has there been collaboration with Stevenson High School about this program?

 Collaboration around Dual Language program development is ongoing with Stevenson staff.
 They are enthusiastic about the potential to receive District 96 Dual Language students.
 In Illinois, we afford a Seal of Biliteracy on student diplomas that demonstrates the student’s proficiency in English and a language other than English, as well as meeting specific academic criteria.
 The Dual Language program is one means to increase the number of students who could receive a Seal of Biliteracy.
 Additionally, SHS is committed to creating and maintaining multilingual learners who are well equipped to compete in the global marketplace.